GrossfieldLab/loos/README.md

 or http://loos.sourceforge.net

-Bugs fixed in this release include some important fixes to the OMG, a bug affecting aligner and memrane_map when aligning to a reference structure, making XTCWriter available to PyLOOS, and a few more minor fixes.
+Bugs fixed in this release include some important fixes to the OMG, a bug affecting aligner and membrane_map when aligning to a reference structure, making XTCWriter available to PyLOOS, and a few more minor fixes.
 See the [INSTALL](INSTALL.md) file for more details.